Army Job Description: 68K Medical Laboratory Specialist

 You'll need a score of at least 106 in the skilled technical (ST) section of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

-There's no Department of Defense security clearance requirement for this position, but you'll need to demonstrate completion of high school-level chemistry and algebra, or equivalent exams, to be recognized by an Army Education Center.
+There's no Department of Defense security clearance required for this position, but you'll need to demonstrate completion of high school-level chemistry and algebra, or equivalent exams, to be recognized by an Army Education Center.
 You'll probably have to produce official high school and college transcripts.

 Civilian Occupations Similar to MOS 68K